-- 18. The analysis flags the following dual fold as the matter of immediate concern in terms of financing human development in Kerala. - Ι. Paucity of financial resources in the state for sustaining high human development levels attained in the state.
-The proposed financing pattern of 11th Plan is also a clear reflection of this impending financial requirement.
+- 18. The analysis flags the following dual fold as the matter of immediate concern in terms of financing human development in Kerala. - I. Paucity of financial resources in the state for sustaining high human development levels attained in the state.
+The proposed financing pattern of Eleventh plan is also a clear reflection of this impending financial requirement.
 The balance from current revenues (BCR) is estimated to be negative during the 11th Plan.
-The borrowing intensity of the state plan also is very high.
-If we look at the Central assistance, normal central assistance is estimated to be only around 40 percent of the plan assistance from the Centre to the States.
-The rest of the plan assistance is in the form of various externally aided projects and other assistance outside the Gadgil formula.
+The borrowing intensity of the State Plan also is very high.
+If we look at the Central assistance, normal central assistance is estimated to be only around 40 per cent of the Plan assistance from the Centre to the States.
+The rest of the Plan assistance is in the form of various externally aided projects and other assistance outside the Gadgil formula.
 The composition of borrowing is also heavily skewed towards high cost debt and has implications for increasing debt servicing liabilities at a faster rate.
 Thus, for faster growth and creation of fiscal space, own revenue mobilization has to improve. - II.
 Homogenous 'one size fits all' type of national level flagship centrally sponsored schemes cannot address the human development challenges faced by Kerala in terms of tackling the "second generation problems of human development".
 The state of Kerala requires provisioning of resources to tackle its own problem which is typically different than the rest of the country.

+Chapter I

-I. Human Development Challenges and Priorities
+Human Development Challenges and Priorities